Why Study in Canada?

 A tutorial or lab allows a more in-depth discussion of topics within a course.
 The sizes of tutorials generally range anywhere from 20 to 30 students.

 Unlike many other destination countries, studying in Canada is very affordable.
-Usually, undergraduate fees for international students are around CA$25,000 per year, depending on what course of study and which university.
-For undergraduate courses such as engineering and medicine, it costs an average of CA$28,000 per year.
+Usually, undergraduate fees for international students are around CAD $25,000 per year, depending on what course of study and which university.
+For undergraduate courses such as engineering and medicine, it costs an average of CAD $28,000 per year.

 Do you like the city so much that you want to extend your stay there?
 The country has made it possible for you!
 International graduates can obtain a Post-Graduation Work Permit and work in Canada for up to 3 years after graduating from a designated Canadian education institution (Colleges, Trade or Technical School, or University).